Skip to content

 Job Pipeline

-Michael needed to see his work at a glance — what's booked, what's in progress, what's been invoiced, what's been paid.
-The Jobs screen adds filter tabs (All, Active, Completed, Invoiced, Paid) with a summary bar showing counts.
-Each job card shows client name, route description, rate, and delivery date.
-The '+ New Job' button in the header means he can log a job the moment a broker calls — not after the fact when details get fuzzy.
+Filter tabs (All, Active, Completed, Invoiced, Paid) with a summary bar.
+Each job card shows client, route, rate, and delivery date.
+The '+ New Job' button means he can log a job the moment a broker calls.

 Design → Code → Ship